ome/devspace/README.md

  * List of devspace containers can be controlled by custom runtime handler in `devspace_handler_tasks`.
    For more complex deployment see [devspace-runtime.yml](https://github.com/openmicroscopy/ansible-role-devspace/blob/master/tasks/devspace-runtime.yml) that uses [docker service module](https://docs.ansible.com/ansible/docker_service_module.html).

- * [common-services-v1.yml](common-services-v1.yml) contains a default list of basic containers that are suitable to extend:
+ * [common-services-v1.yml](common-services-v1.yml) contains a default list of basic containers that are suitable to extend.
 You can extend any service together with other configuration keys.
 For more details read [extends](https://docs.docker.com/v1.6/compose/extends/).

  * to override the basic containers keep in mind compose copies configurations from the